lschans/chuwi-tablet/README.md

 Unlock the potential of your Chuwi Minibook X (and probably other Chinese convertible laptops) by enabling tablet mode through a simple workaround.

-Inspired by the work of [Sonnyp on GitHub](https://github.com/sonnyp/linux-minibook-x), I embarked on a journey to transform my cute little laptop into a fully functional convertible device using userspace code.
+Inspired by the work of [Sonnyp on GitHub](https://github.com/sonnyp/linux-minibook-x) and with help and research from [sleepy4cat](https://github.com/sleeply4cat), I embarked on a journey to transform my cute little laptop into a fully functional convertible device using userspace code.

 *(Mostly because I don't have the illusion that Chuwi will fix the BIOS for us.)*